Definitions under the ACT Reportable Conduct Scheme

 - establishing systems that require employees to notify the employer (or delegate), as soon as possible, of any concern, allegation or conviction involving reportable conduct against an employee. (see The ACT Ombudsman Practice Guide No. 5: Employer responsibilities).

 Yes, the ACT Ombudsman will provide information sessions about the ACT Reportable Conduct Scheme.
-Dates to be confirmed for April to June 2018.
+The information sessions will provide an introduction to the scheme, including:

 If you would like to be kept up to date on information about the Reportable Conduct Scheme, including notification of upcoming information sessions, please register your details here: http://eepurl.com/cC1IeP.